Immigrating to Hungary for permanent residency: pros and cons

 Cons of moving to Hungary

-Language barrier.
 Hungarian's distinct nature from the Romano-Germanic languages makes it particularly challenging for English, German, or French speakers.
-Recognized for its complexity, Hungarian features unique sets of phonemes and cases and lacks grammatical genders, adding layers of difficulty for learners.
+Recognised for its complexity, Hungarian features unique sets of phonemes and cases and lacks grammatical genders, adding layers of difficulty for learners.

 As the sole official language, Hungarian is essential for daily interactions, from scheduling doctor's appointments to job seeking or enrolling children in public schools.
 It’s advisable for those planning to move to Hungary to begin learning Hungarian beforehand to ease these transitions.